 To account for differences in the number and timing of sampling dates across years, and increase the number of matched sampling events, we analyzed years separately.
 We dropped certain sampling dates to match dates in 2002-2003 with 2018.
 When there was more than one option for pairing dates, we chose between them at random.
 The number and timing of samples for each site across the years being compared was consistent, although there are differences between the 2002/2018 dates and the 2003/2018 dates.
-(Chacoff et al., 2012)
+We studied sampling completeness for species richness and for interactions using the Chao estimator to estimate expected richness of bee species, plant species, and interactions, and then calculated sampling completeness as 100 x observed number of species or links / expected number of species or links (Chacoff et al., 2012).